Files / Russia

 22/12/2025

-1. Introduction: Reassessing the Strategic Value of the Cognitive Domain within the Hybrid Warfare Paradigm
+1. Introduction: Re-evaluating the Hybrid Warfare Paradigm and the Strategic Value of the Cognitive Domain

 2. Methodological Framework: Multi-Source Open Source Intelligence (OSINT) and Digital Trace Analysis